IPRs, patent, design, trade mark, copy right

 - Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work (See The Effect of Open Access).

-- Author must Submit Copyright form After acceptance of Article
+- An author must submit Copyright form After acceptance of the article.